composition of the grit

 On closed-coat sandpaper, the grit covers 100% of the surface; on open-coat paper it covers 50% to 70% of the surface, the advantage being that the paper doesn't clog as easily.
 Wood is best sanded with open coat paper.

 Some paper is treated with a soap-like substance to reduce clogging (“stearated” or “nonclog” sandpaper).
 Such paper is useful for sanding resinous woods and some finishes.
-Because it can leave a deposit, stearated paper should not be used if a water-based finish is planned.
+Because it can leave a deposit, stearated paper should not be used if a water-based finish will be applied.

 The grains of abrasive are held on the backing by glue, resin, or a combination of the two.
 The glue used in light duty papers is not waterproof.